 More chillingly, David is called to attend the graveyard to see “something he must see for himself” (yup that well-used trope) find his headstone next to hers.
-The gravestone complete with his date of birth but no death date.
+The gravestone is complete with his date of birth but no death date.
 However, after a wee bit of tape is peeled off the word “soon” is revealed there.

 David finds out his wife ordered and paid the tombstone after her death.
 He asks the tomb engraver what this woman looked like.
 He tells him and she had a long dark coat on.
 (Well, that narrows it down.)
 David sees a chilling apparition of this same woman, who looks remarkably like Simmons.
 What do you know she has a long dark coat and haunts him in daylight.

 He asks Tony to help him dig up Dominique’s coffin to find her body not there.
-Then he requests the body exhumed professionally (why twice??)… This time they find her lifeless body.
-Later, he is called to find that a date for his death has been added on that gravestone.
+Then he requests the body be exhumed professionally (why twice??)… This time they find her lifeless body.
+Later, he is called to find that a date for his death has been added to that gravestone.
 It’s for the next day.
 There’s more horror to come…

 This film played out more like an extended Alfred Hitchcock Presents (1965-89), Twilight Zone (1959-64) or Tales from the Unexpected (1979-88) episode than a cinema draw.
-It was more a suspense tale than a shocking horror and with more scenes played in pitch darkness than Solo: A Star Wars Story (2000).
+It was more a suspense tale than a shocking horror and with more scenes played in pitch darkness than in Solo: A Star Wars Story (2000).

 These scenes certainly upped the fear and horror.
 Characters using torches, lighters and natural light and shadows added to the suspense.
 We followed characters as they walked along dimly lit corridors or climbed up and down the stairs.
 These plot devices made it reminiscent of the chilling film, The Innocents (1961).